ÀÏ˾»ú¸£ÀûÍø

 • Submit official college transcripts for all coursework not completed at the ÀÏ˾»ú¸£ÀûÍø by the application deadline.
 Transcripts are not required if the coursework has already been transferred to USA.
 Applicants must have a minimum GPA of 2.0 ("C" average) on previously completed college-level courses as well as at least a "C" in all math and sciences courses.
 Applicants’ overall GPA (USA and transfer GPA, if applicable) will be used for admissions purposes.

-• Submit the Bachelor of Science in Radiologic Sciences Application to the dept by the application deadline.
+• Submit the to the dept by the application deadline.
 See mailing address below.

 • International students must score a minimum of 76 on the TOEFL exam to include the following minimum sub-scores on the IBT: